Looking for a mixed onsen in Japan?

-Within the Shin-Iya Onsen district in Tokushima, guests of Hotel Kazurabashi can travel up a hillside by cable car to outdoor onsen on a cliff overlooking the famed Iya valley.
+Within the Shin-Iya Onsen district in Tokushima, guests of Hotel Kazurabashi can travel up a hillside by cable car to the outdoor onsen on a cliff overlooking the famed Iya Valley.

 There’s a total of 3 outdoor onsen – one mixed onsen and one for each gender.